kristoferek/todo-list-app/docs/index.md

 The majority of loading time is done by JS scripting - over 50%, while rendering and painting take less then 10%.

-Memory required by application to start is lower then 20MB which is more then suitable for majorty of devices (even older ones).
+Memory required by application to start is lower then 20MB which is more then suitable for majority of devices (even older ones).

 Loading testing results are available on below listed snapshots: